M66B/FairEmail/FAQ.md

 ("apple" AND "banana" AND NOT "cherry") OR "nuts"
 ```

-Search expressions can be used for searching on the device via the search index and for searching on the email server,
+Search expressions can be used for searching on the email server only, and not for searching on the device.
-but not for searching on the device without search index for performance reasons.

 Since version 1.1733 it is possible to save searches, which means that a named entry in the navigation menu will be created to repeat the same search later.
 You can save a search after searching by tapping on the save button in the top action bar.